 It is highly recommended to use a conductive gel (or substitute) with any kind of microcurrent device, since it helps to transmit the microcurrent through the skin down to the facial muscles.
 Without the gel this treatment won’t be effective, since the electric currents will not be able to reach the necessary depth.
 Also, conductive gel protects the skin from zapping, so it should be applied generously in a mask-like layer.

-24K Gold Gel Primer is a more potent anti-aging conductivity gel by NuFace with a build-in brush.
+24K Gold NuFace Primer is a more potent anti-aging conductivity gel with a build-in brush.
 In addition to 24k gold, it is formulated with anti-aging and firming ingredients like peptides, hyaluronic acid, algae, DMAE, alpha lipoic acid and niacinamide.
 This conductive gel is available only in one size ($39, 2 fl.oz.)

 But you don’t have to purchase microcurrent conductive gel from the same manufacturer as your device.
 If you are not happy with NuFace gels you can switch to a different brand of conductivity gel or use a substitute like aloe vera or silver gel.
 Overall, a 2 fl.oz. bottle of microcurrent gel will last for about 4-6 weeks if used 3-4 times a week.